 During the peace process, he was back in familiar territory, at the Miravelle ETCR in San Vicente del Caguán, until his escape from the reintegration camp.
-Now, he is believed to move between Venezuela and Arauca in Colombia, backed by a strong security force.
+Then, as part of the Second Marquetalia, he likely moved between Venezuela and Arauca in Colombia, backed by a strong security force.

 Allies and Enemies